 Even the term ‘sanitary product’ alludes to this in some way.

 No ‘blood’ as extracted from any part of the body is in any way ‘pure blood’.
-Any and all blood contains a mixture of red and white blood cells, platelets, for coagulation, urea, or waste products, and a pretty colourful array of bacteria and other bits and pieces.
+All blood contains a mixture of red and white blood cells, platelets for coagulation, urea, or waste products, and a pretty colourful array of bacteria and other bits and pieces.

 Period blood is the same.

-Think of it this way, period blood comes from a part of the body that is sanitary, clean and hygienic enough to support the development and birth of a baby human.
+Think of it this way.
+Period blood comes from a part of the body that is sanitary, clean and hygienic enough to support the development of a baby human.

 Why Reusable Pads Help: They Send a Message Across Wider Society

-Changing attitudes towards reusable pads is very important in changing attitudes towards periods as a whole.
+Changing attitudes towards reusable pads is essential in changing attitudes towards periods as a whole.
 Treating reusable period pads the same as any other piece of clothing we stick in the washing machine is a great way to de-marginalise menstruation.

-Whilst we might feel that period liberalisation is already happening in the UK and other richer countries, the same is certainly not the case everywhere.
-By gradually de-marginalising the topic of periods here and elsewhere, the hope is that similar changes will follow on everywhere.
+Whilst we might feel that period liberalisation is already happening in the UK and other more affluent countries, the same is certainly not the case everywhere.
+By gradually de-marginalising the topic of periods here and elsewhere, the hope is that similar changes will follow everywhere.

 Reusable Pads Are Comfortable And Sanitary

 Reusable pads are very well-built as they’re built to last for longer than disposable pads.
-With thicker, more durable materials, they won’t leak.
+Also, with thicker, more durable materials, they won’t leak.
 This also means that they’re as sanitary or hygienic as usual disposable pads.

 Reusable pads are available for light, medium and heavy flow.
-Pads for day-time and night-time as well as panty-liners are all available in a reusable form.
+In addition, pads for daytime and night-time, as well as panty-liners, are all available in a reusable form.

 As well as increased comfort, the organic and natural materials used in sanctuary pads are much better for the body.
-Organic cotton is hypoallergenic (unlikely to cause allergies).
+In addition, organic cotton is hypoallergenic (unlikely to cause allergies).